Danlestal/CppFoundation/Readme.md

 Add vertical scrolling.
     --->
 First editor iteration
+Add Editor Render View
+Add create wall buttom (it would be a template)
+Add create invader buttom (it would be a template) Actor explorer
+Actor editor

 Play with different resolutions (It will be done by rendering into a texture and later one scalling to a target resolution.)
 Add triggers